Southerner (New Zealand train): InterCity Rail upgrade

 In the 1980s, NZR Addington Workshops designed a new seat and these had proven successful in Picton/Greymouth carriages, so the Southerner carriages received these seats also, increasing seating capacity from 29 or 33 to 45 or 50 per carriage.

 Once new seats were installed, one 45-seat carriage with a staff compartment and one 50-seat carriage without were sent to the North Island for use on the two Gisborne Express sets.
 In their place on the Southerner were two 32-seat Endeavour carriages.

 With delays in the overhaul and refurbishment of all the InterCity Rail stock, the Southerner suffered most.
 From late 1987, with the Northerner requiring replacement stock, eight carriages from the Southerner were refurbished for the task.
 This resulted in the remaining three Southerner carriages, carriages from the Picton and Greymouth pool and two former Picton and Greymouth carriages that were heavily refurbished and overhauled for the new TranzAlpine Express keeping the services running, and also saw the standard of service drop considerably.
-The three full buffet carriages were still utilised.
+The three full buffet carriages were still used.
 The two TranzAlpine carriages had their Addington seat numbers reduced from 52 to 50.
 The seats were reupholstered and modified before being reinstalled and were re-arranged into bays of four, alcove-style, around tables.
 These two carriages, still retaining their small windows, were permanently allocated to the Southerner when the TranzAlpine was made an all-panorama train.